Audio4Linux/Viper4Linux/README.md

 This is the second interation of Viper4Linux and aims to focus on features and end-user ease.

+## WARNING: This is the sinkhole-daisychain branch.
+It will not result in working audio without manual final routing.
+You have been warned!

 Disclaimer:
 I am not associated with the awesome mates over at Viper.
 I wish I was, but it is what it is.
 (Jason, you're particularly awesome.)
 You can find their git here: https://github.com/vipersaudio  and their site here: http://vipersaudio.com/blog/